-John Constable was born in London and studied with Harold Craxton at the Royal Academy of Music, of which he is a Fellow.
+John Constable was born in London and studied with Harold Craxton at the Royal Academy of Music of which he is a Fellow.
 He began his career on the music staff of the Royal Opera, Covent Garden.
-He has been principal pianist of the London Sinfonietta since its formation and is also principal harpsichordist of the Academy of St Martin in the Fields.
-He is a professor at the Royal College of Music.
+He was principal pianist of the London Sinfonietta from its formation in 1968 until 2017 and has been principal harpsichordist of the Academy of St Martin in the Fields since 1984.
+He is a professor at the Royal College of Music, London.

 Faculties / departments: RCM International Opera School